 They’ve been aptly named the “poor man’s racehorse” due to their lightning-quick agility and speed.
-When they’re not participating in races, they’re calm and friendly dogs.
-Though they’re great for apartments, they require a lot of exercise.
+But when they’re not participating in races, they’re calm and friendly dogs.
+And while they can be great for the apartment lifestyle, they require a lot of exercise.

 3. Saint Bernard

 The Saint Bernard is the epitome of “gentle giant” dogs.
 Though these dogs are large, their barks aren’t!
 Part of their whole charm is their patience.
 And because they’re so patient, they don’t utilize their barks as much as other dog breeds.

 Saint Bernards have been called the ultimate nanny dogs because they’re so great with children.
 Yes, they’re big, but they can make fantastic apartment dogs for responsible owners that meet their basic needs.
 As long as they get sufficient daily exercise, apartments are okay.

 The Chinese Shar-Pei is an excellent Chinese dog breed with a long history since Imperial China.
 They can be a little challenging for new owners due to their stubbornness, but the good certainly outweighs the bad by a long shot.

 These dogs will dedicate themselves to their owners, but will be aloof with unfamiliar people.
 For this reason, they’re some of the best guard dogs.
 What’s great is they don’t use their bark unless intruders are seriously invading their territory.

 RECOMMENDED: 21 Charming Chinese Dogs

 5. Bernese Mountain Dog